-Total value of remuneration awards for the current financial year ^{1, 2} FY2018 Unrestricted (\$'000) FY2018 Deferred (\$'000) FY2017 Unrestricted (\$'000) FY2017 Deferred (\$'000)
+Total value of remuneration awards for the current financial year 1.2 FY2020 Unrestricted (\$'000) FY2020 Deferred (\$'000) FY2019 Unrestricted (\$'000) FY2019 Deferred (\$'000)

 Base remuneration

-• Cash based 3 \$5,699 - \$5,835 -
+· Cash based 3 \$5,848 - \$5,271 -

-Shares and share linked instruments4 - \$1,817 - \$1,410
+Shares and share linked instruments 4 - \$1,349 - \$1,386

-• Other 5 \$92 - (\$66) -
+· Other 5 \$99 - \$44 -

 Variable Remuneration

-Cash based 6 \$812 - \$747 -
+· Cash based 6 \$0 - \$0 -

-Shares and share linked instruments 7 - \$1,387 - \$1,006
+· Shares and share linked instruments 7 - \$734 - \$1,105

-• Other 5 - - - -
+· Other - - - -

-No guaranteed bonuses, sign-on awards or termination payments were made or granted during the above financial years to senior managers.

-- 1 The remuneration details relate to the individuals who held Senior Manager roles both during and as at the end of the financial year.
-The details for individuals who held Senior Manager roles for part of the year have been pro-rated. - 2 The amounts do not align with the statutory table prepared in accordance with the requirements of section 300A of the Corporations Act as it applies to a different population (i.e. Senior Managers) which includes the Key Management Personnel reported under the Corporations Act. - 3 The amounts represent base salary, salary sacrifice and employer superannuation contributions. - 4 The amounts represent the fair value of annual deferred base pay grants amortised over the two-year deferral period. - 5 This comprises annual leave and long service leave entitlements accrued but not taken during the financial year. - 6 This represents the cash component of STI awards accrued but not paid in respect to the financial year.
+1 The remuneration details relate to the individuals who held Senior Manager roles both during and as at the end of the financial year.
+The details for individuals who held Senior Manager roles for part of the year have been

+2 The amounts do not align with the statutory table prepared in accordance with the requirements of section 300A of the Corporations Act as it applies to a different population (i.e. Senior Managers) which includes the Key Management Personnel reported under the Corporations Act

+3 The amounts represent base salary, salary sacrifice and employer superannuation contributions.

+The amounts represent the fair value of annual deferred base pay grants amortised over the two-year deferral period.

+5 This comprises annual leave and long service leave entitlements accrued but not taken during the financial year.

+7 This represents the cash component of STI awards accrued but not paid in respect to the financial year.
 The awards are paid to the Senior Managers after the financial year end.
-One-third of the STI awards of \$100,000 or greater (FY2017: \$50,000 or greater) are deferred for two years into shares in the Bank. - 7 This represents the fair value of performance right grants amortised over the applicable three or four year performance periods and the fair value STI deferred share grants amortised over the two-year deferral period.
+One-third of the STI awards of \$100,000 or greater are deferred for two years into shares in the Bank.

+7 This represents the fair value of performance right grants amortised over the applicable three or four year performance periods and the fair value STI deferred share grants amortised over the two-year deferral period.